kortica/aqi-sensor-api/README.md

 # AQI Sensor API

-This project provides a simple REST API over the Nova SDS011 High Precision air quality sensor.
+This project provides a simple MQTT publisher for the Nova SDS011 High Precision air quality sensor.
+It will send a MQTT message for each new reading of the sensor (at approximately every second, which is the rate of the sensor).
+Each sensor reading contains a PM 2.5 and a PM 10 value.

+In addition, a simple API over the sensor is supplied.
 The goal is to provide at a minimum a GET route that would allow the querying of a sensor value at a particular point in time.
-For the moment, the route returns the sensor value at the time the endpoint is requested.
+For the moment, the only route available returns the sensor value at the time the endpoint is requested.

 It has been tested to work on Ubuntu Linux and Raspberry Pi.